 The first day we went to the tubing hill in Fraser, based on a recommendation from a local.
 He was right to send us there.
-The hills are wonderful and there are actually several tubing hills and companies there.
+The hills are lovely, and there are several tubing hills and companies there.
 Fraser is about a 5-minute drive, which was fine since we had a rental (gotta get there from the Denver airport somehow).
-The company we went to was Colorado Adventure Park, and they have multiple options for easy and “expert” aka fast hills.
+The company we went to was Colorado Adventure Park, and they have multiple options for easy and “expert,” aka fast hills.
 You go up the conveyer belt road with your tube and send yourself down whichever hill you want.
-Young kids need to be in a double tube with someone, so we got one single tube and one double, and trade off who our kiddo rode with.
+Young kids need to be in a double tube with someone, so we got one single tube and one double, and trade which one of us our kiddo rode with.

 The second tubing location we went to was the Coca Cola Tubing hill, which is located inside the Winter Park Resort.
 But let me tell you, this we were not fans of.
-In fact, we bought a two-hour tubing like we did the previous day at Colorado Adventure Park tubing, but we ended up getting a refund for our second hour.
+We bought a two-hour tubing like we did the previous day at Colorado Adventure Park tubing, but we ended up getting a refund for our second hour.
 Let me tell you why.
 First, the tubing hills are not very long or fast, but they do back up to a road.
 So there are rubber brake pads to slow you down at the end, which hurt.
 They hurt me, and they really hurt the kiddo.
-Second, it’s super corporately run and they have people to send you down, with four lanes you can only have one going at a time so no one runs into each other at the bottom.
+Second, it’s super corporately run, and they have people to send you down, with four lanes you can only have one going at a time, so no one runs into each other at the bottom.
 Third, well, you have to buy time slots.
-So when you show up, you probably are going to wait for an hour before the next time slot that’s available, if it’s not super busy and sold out that day.
+So when you show up, you probably are going to wait for an hour before the next available time slot, if it’s not super busy and sold out that day.
 So really it was not enjoyable.
 Our 4-year-old was crying so much we gave up and went back to management and got a refund, even though they claim no refunds (like if you miss a time).

-So the third day of tubing we went back to Colorado Adventure Park.
+So the third day of tubing, we went back to Colorado Adventure Park.
 No lines, start immediately.
-They don’t really police your time, and you go up and down the hills at will.
+They don’t police your time, and you go up and down the hills at will.
 Much more freedom, different hills, more open space, allowing for more fun.
 Totally recommend.

 What to Pack for your Winter Vacation